samanasevana/samanasevanasite/src/content/dhamma/awakening.md

 The sixth part of the path is Right Effort: the abandoning of unwholesome qualities and the development of wholesome qualities.
 To put this into practice, one needs a clear understanding of what are wholesome and unwholesome qualities and a clear understanding of how to counteract the unwholesome and develop the wholesome.

-The crudest types of unwholesome qualities are the five obstructions.
+The crudest types of unwholesome qualities are the five blocks.
 Each has a particular tool designed to counteract and come out of it.

 _Sensual Desire_

-The first of the obstructions is sensual desire.
+The first of the blocks is sensual desire.
 This includes desire for any type of sense experience, any sight, sound, smell, taste, or touch.
 However the strongest sensual desires tend to be desires toward sexuality, food, entertainment, comforts, beauty, and sleep.
 To abandon these when they come up most strongly, the Buddha recommended looking at the unattractive aspects of whatever one is infatuated with.

 If the object of one’s desire is another person, one is encouraged to examine a list of unattractive parts of the body: head hair, body hair, nails, teeth, skin, muscle, tendons, bones, bone marrow, kidneys, heart, liver, membranes, spleen, lungs, small intestine, large intestine, inner organs, excrement, bile, phlegm, pus, blood, sweat, fat, tears, oil, saliva, snot, bodily fluids, urine.